-every animal on our farm is treated as member of our family.
+Our philosophy is simple: Every animal on our farm is treated as a member of our family.

 We are fortunate to have an onsite veterinarian at our family farm.
 This is especially helpful when our kids are “dis-budded” shortly after birth.
-This is not cruel or harmful to the animal!
-It's a process that takes about 30 seconds while the kid is unconscious.
+This is not cruel or harmful to the animal.
+The process takes about 30 seconds while the kid is unconscious.
 We induce local and general anesthesia, and we remove the horn-bud before the horn starts to grow.
-We dis-bud for safety, both goat and human.
-A grown goat with horns can get caught in fences and milking stansions which could cause the horn itself to break.
-This could lead to the goat bleeding-out, or the animal could develop a life threatening infection.
-Also, because they are constantly fighting for hierarchy within the herd, a goat with horns is danger to other goats as well as their handlers.
-It’s best practice to “nip that right at the bud".
+We dis-bud for the safety of both goats and humans.
+A grown goat with horns can get caught in fences and milking stanchions, which could cause the horn itself to break.
+This could cause the goat to bleed out or develop a life-threatening infection.
+Goats are also constantly fighting for hierarchy within the herd, and a goat with horns is dangerous to other goats as well as their handlers.
+It’s best practice to “nip that right at the bud.”

-Our farm is a bit unusual in the goat world, in that we have a parasite-fee herd.
-We achieved this by starting our herd from bottle-babies on virgin soil, and we have maintained a closed herd ever since.
-Each year we test for parasites through blood and fecal samples and, thus far, we remain a clean herd.
-We want to stay parasite-free, and are vigilant with our biosecurity measures.
-We transport our animals to events so that others can enjoy them, especially the kids, but having visitors at the farm could expose the animals and their paddock to unwanted parasites and pathogens.
-Sorry folks; unfortunately, this means that our farm is rarely open to the general public.
+Our farm is a bit unusual in the goat world because we have a parasite-free herd.
+We achieved this by starting our herd from bottle babies on virgin soil, and we have maintained a closed herd ever since.
+Each year we test for parasites through blood and fecal samples and, thus far, we’ve kept a clean herd.
+We want to stay parasite-free, and we are vigilant with our biosecurity measures.
+We transport our animals to events so that others (especially children) can enjoy them, but having visitors at the farm could expose the animals and their paddock to unwanted parasites and pathogens.
+Sorry, folks – unfortunately, this means that our farm is rarely open to the general public.

 The McCoys of Sage Meadow Farm